hiroyuki-kasai/NMFLibrary/README.md

 ```

 <br />

-Let take a closer look at the code above bit by bit.
+Let's take a closer look at the code above bit by bit.
 The procedure has only **4 steps**!
 <br />

 **Step 1: Generate data**